cschram/plua/README.md

 end

 -------------------------------------------------------------------------------
--- TODO: Meta Program Includes
+-- Meta Program Includes
--- Includes another plua file inline into the metaprogram, allowing metaprogram -- functions and variables to be used across files.
+-- Other Plua files can be included inline to allow re-use of functions and -- values.
 -------------------------------------------------------------------------------

 -- Defines a local `foo` as `"bar"`.